-&lt;sup>1 See U.S. Equal Employment Opportunity Commission regulation, 29 C.F.R. §1607.4(D) ("A selection rate for any race, sex, or ethnic group which is less than four-fifths (4/5) (or eighty percent) of the rate for the group with the highest rate will generally be regarded by the Federal enforcement agencies as evidence of adverse impact, while a greater than four-fifths rate will generally not be regarded by Federal enforcement agencies as evidence of adverse impact.").
+&lt;sup>1 See U.S. Equal Employment Opportunity Commission regulation, 29 C.F.R. §1607.4(D) ("A selection rate for any race, sex, or ethnic group which is less than four-fifths (4/5) (or eighty percent) of the rate for the group with the highest rate will generally be regarded by the Federal enforcement agencies as evidence of adverse impact, while a greater than four-fifths rate will generally not be regarded by Federal enforcement agencies as evidence of adverse impact."

-- 1.169 Based upon a thorough review of the foregoing information (supra, at sections 1.1 1.15); other recent judicial decisions regarding the constitutional standards for affirmative action programs; recent national and localized demographic evidence; recent labor and employment statistics, including national and local statistics, generally, as well as those specific to the construction industry; and the November, 2011 report entitled "Availability and Utilization of Minority- and Women-Owned Businesses for the Chicago Public Schools," prepared by Dr. David G. Blanchflower, Professor of Economics Dartmouth College, the Board adopted in December 2011 under Board Report 11-1214-PO1 a Remedial Program for Minority and Women Owned Business Enterprise Participation in Construction Projects (the "Program") which built upon the 1991 Plan.
-The Program was authorized for a period beginning January 1, 2012 until December 31, 2016. - 1.4720 Based upon a thorough review of the foregoing information (supra, at sections 1.1 1.16); relevant judicial decisions regarding the constitutional standards for affirmative action programs; recent national and localized demographic evidence; recent labor and employment statistics; including national and local statistics, generally, as well as those specific to the construction industry; and the October 2016 report entitled "An Evaluation of the Chicago Public Schools Minority- and Women-Owned Businesses Program in Construction" prepared by Dr. David G. Blanchflower, Professor of Economics, Dartmouth College, the Board hereby continues the Program as specified herein. - Additional extension of the Remedial program is relevant using methodology for the new study, which embodies the principles of City of Richmond v.
+&lt;sup>2 A chi-square test - examining if the utilization rate was different from the weighted availability - was used to determine the statistical significance of the disparity ratio by Dr. David G. Blanchflower, Professor of Economics Dartmouth College, the Board adopted in June 2013 under Board Report 13-0626-PO1 a Remedial Program for Minority And Women Owned Business Enterprise Participation in Goods and Services Contracts (the "Program") which built upon the 1991 Plan.
+The Program was authorized for a period beginning July 1, 2013 until December 31, 2016.

+- 1.9-10 Based upon a thorough review of the foregoing information (supra, at sections 1.1 1.8); relevant judicial decisions regarding the constitutional standards for affirmative action programs; recent national and localized demographic evidence; recent labor and employment statistics; including national and local statistics, generally, as well as those specific to the goods and services industries; and the October 2016 report entitled "Availability and Utilization of Minority- and Women-Owned Businesses in Goods and Services for the Chicago Public Schools" prepared by Dr. David G. Blanchflower, Professor of Economics, Dartmouth College, the Board hereby continues the Program as specified herein. - Additional extension of the Remedial program is relevant using methodology for the new study, which embodies the principles of City of Richmond v.
 Croson, Seventh Circuit Court of Appeals case.
-In this Study, the consultants and researchers determined CPS' utilization of M/WBEs on CPS contracts during fiscal years 2016 through 2020; the availability of these firms as a percentage of all firms in CPS' geographic and industry market areas; and any disparities between the CPS' utilization of M/WBEs and M/WBE availability.
-Consultants and researchers further analyzed disparities in the Chicago Metropolitan Area and the wider Illinois economy, where affirmative action is rarely practiced, to evaluate whether barriers continue to impede opportunities for minorities and women when remedial intervention is not imposed.
-Consultants and researchers also gathered qualitative data about the experiences of minority- and woman-owned firms in obtaining CPS contracts and associated subcontracts.
-Based on these findings, consultants and researchers evaluated the M/WBE Program for conformance with constitutional standards and national best practices for government contracting affirmative action programs. - Update Program Administration Policies and Procedure.
+This study determined CPS' utilization of M/WBEs on CPS contracts during fiscal years 2016 through 2020; the availability of these firms as a percentage of all firms in CPS' geographic and industry market areas; and any disparities between the CPS' utilization of M/WBEs and M/WBE availability.
+The study further analyzed disparities in the Chicago Metropolitan Area and the wider Illinois economy, where affirmative action is rarely practiced, to evaluate whether barriers continue to impede opportunities for minorities and women when remedial intervention is not imposed.
+We also gathered qualitative data about the experiences of minority- and womanowned firms in obtaining CPS contracts and associated subcontracts.
+Based on these findings, we evaluated the M/WBE Program for conformance with constitutional standards and national best practices for government contracting affirmative action programs. - 1.12 Update Program Administration Policies and Procedure.
 While the current Program has produced admirable results, these revisions can strengthen CPS' efforts and legal sensibility of the program.
 The disparity report outlines the metrics to adopt.
-CPS defines this as "as products or services that cannot be identified in the direct fulfillment of CPS contracts".
+CPS defines this as "products or services that cannot be identified in the direct fulfillment of CPS contracts."

-The Program documents to reflect actual practice.
-For example, requests for waivers of contract goals are reviewed by OBD, not the Waiver Committee, that is established in the documents.
+The Program documents reflect actual practice.
+For example, requests for waivers of contract goals are reviewed by OBD, not the Waiver Committee.